GPT-5 Migration Playbook for Developers in 2026

 Looking Ahead

-The migration isn't optional if you care about staying competitive, but rushing it is a mistake.
+The migration is worth planning, but rushing it is a mistake.
 Start with your least critical workflow, measure everything, and give your team time to build intuition for the new model's quirks.
-Six months from now, you'll be glad you were methodical about it.
+The teams that benefit most are usually the ones that treat model upgrades like dependency upgrades with product consequences.